Harmonic Persistent Homology: Introduction

 Often in practice there is a demand to associate not just a homology class, but a specific \emph{cycle from the chain group representing this class} or at least a \emph{set of simplices} to each bar.
 This is because in applications the simplices of the simplicial complexes of a filtration themselves often have special significance.
 For instance, the vertices of a given simplicial complex could be labelled by genes and a $p$-simplex $\sigma = (g_0,\ldots,g_p)$ may signify positive correlation between the genes $g_0,\ldots,g_p$ (say in causing a certain disease).
 As an example, in \cite{lockwood2014}, the authors associate bars with representative cycles to determine how topological features correlate with genes that are associated with cancer biogenesis.

-\hide{ We justify theoretically (via considering essential simplices which is explained below) that harmonic representatives are preferable over others.
-This is reminiscent of the classical fact from de Rham cohomology of smooth manifolds -- that each cohomology class can be represented by a unique harmonic differential form \cite{Bott-Tu} and we call the collection of subspaces representing the various bars the \emph{harmonic barcode} of the filtration (see also Remark~\ref{rem:harmonic} later). }

-There has been several approaches to the problem of associating specific cycle representatives to persistent homology classes.
+There have been several approaches to the problem of associating specific cycle representatives to persistent homology classes.
 Most of these approaches involve minimization of some weight on the space of cycles representing a homology class.
 For instance, volume-optimal cycles were proposed in the non-persistent setting in \cite{Dey-2010} and in the setting of persistent homology in \cite{volume}.
 Volume-optimal cycles are cycles of a homology class with the fewest number of simplices, and they can be found as solutions to a linear programming optimization problem \cite{Dey-2010}.
-In Dey et. al. \cite{onecycles} the authors give a polynomial time algorithm for computing an optimal representative for a given finite bar (interval) in the $p$-th persistence diagram of a filtration of a simplicial complex which is a weak $(p+1)$-pseudo-manifold. \hide{ (every $p$-dimensional simplex is incident to at most two $(p+1)$-dimensional simplices).
-For infinite intervals, the complex needs to be embedded in $\R^{p+1}$.
-The authors also show that in other cases, the problem is $\textbf{NP}$-hard. } Algorithms for computing such optimal cycles have been implemented -- see for instance \cite{Li-et-al}.
+In Dey et al.\ \cite{onecycles} the authors give a polynomial time algorithm for computing an optimal representative for a given finite bar (interval) in the $p$-th persistence diagram of a filtration of a simplicial complex which is a weak $(p+1)$-pseudo-manifold.
+Algorithms for computing such optimal cycles have been implemented -- see for instance \cite{Li-et-al}.
 A different approach for selecting a representative cycle can be found in \cite{tracking}.
 The authors obtain a representative cycle by tracking when the addition or removal of a simplex causes a class to be born or die.

 In this paper we describe a new approach based on the theory of \emph{harmonic chains}.
 We consider homology groups with coefficients in $\R$ and impose an inner product on the chain group to make the chain groups an Euclidean space.
 As a result we are able to identify the various persistent homology groups, as well as the bars in the barcode of the given filtration, as subspaces of the simplicial chain groups themselves.
 Note that in contrast with ordinary persistent homology theory, we are able to associate canonically (only depending on the chosen inner product) a certain subspace of the chain space to each bar.
 When the bar is of multiplicity one (see Definition~\ref{def:barcode2}), this subspace is spanned by a single vector, and we have a uniquely defined (up to scalar multiplication) cycle representing the bar -- we call such a cycle a \emph{harmonic representative} of the bar.
 Intuitively, instead of selecting a representative cycle of the smallest possible weight (as in \cite{Dey-2010,volume}), which might in fact omit some simplices altogether, the harmonic representative of a bar will tend to produce an ``average'' representative.